Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 	_Builds succeeded_

 1. While the designer displays the entities in a diagram format, they are really C# classes.
-Expand the **StoreDB.edmx** node in the Solution Explorer, and you will see a file called **StoreDB.Designer.cs.**
+Expand the **StoreDB.edmx** node in the Solution Explorer, and you will see a file called **StoreDB.Designer.cs**.

  	![StoreDB.Designer.cs file](./images/StoreDB.Designer.cs-file.png?raw=true "StoreDB.Designer.cs file")